Route Grade Votings

 Total votes cast 219

-12m.
-The awkward undercut crack has enough runners to make up for the rest of the routes on the slab!
-The initial bulge is the crux and the route has its fair share of sloping holds but it is still pretty amiable as a HS.
+The awkward undercut crack has enough runners to make up for the previous two offerings!
+The initial bulge is the crux and the route has its fair share of sloping holds but, on the whole, it is pretty friendly at the grade.

 Login to your ROCKFAX account to add your comments - Search for comments.

 Good route but where is the 4c move on the initial bulge ?
 (I think you must have missed the easy sequence)

 Soloed it.
 To be honest, was harder than some VSs with the sloping holds - 4c seemed very fair.